Facility Search Criteria Help

 ZIP Code (All Media Programs, Air, Wastewater, Hazardous Waste)

 Enter up to a five-digit ZIP code.
 Entering a partial ZIP code results with any ZIP beginning with the entry.
 You may not combine a ZIP Code search with a region search.
 It is recommended that you not combine a ZIP code search with a city or state search.
-Click the Add More button to add a value to the Selected Search Criteria panel and clear the input field for a new value.
+To search on multiple zip codes, separate them with a comma in the text box.

 Facility Latitude/Longitude (All Media Programs, Air, Wastewater, Hazardous Waste)